General Organization

 Governance

 The JAMHI Board of Directors meets monthly in order to exercise its fiduciary and governance duties.
-Committee reports and financial statements are presented and governance issues are discussed.
 The Board engages an outside audit firm and the Board is involved in both the annual audit and approving the annual IRS 990 Form.
-The Board approves its annual calendar of activities, conducts an annual self-assessment of its performance as well as an assessment of the board President.
-Board members all annual review and sign an annual conflict of interest acknowledgement and code of ethics declaration.
+The Board is reflective, conducting an annual self-assessment of its performance as well as an assessment of the board President; and annually review and sign a conflict of interest acknowledgement and code of ethics declaration.
 Beyond fiduciary and governance responsibilities the Board contributes to JAMHI’s mission and operations by providing valuable leadership, direction and oversight for the organization and the advancement of health promotion, clinical treatment and policy issues, including planning and development of the strategic plan and oversight of its implementation.
-Further, the board has ultimate authority for the policy direction of the organization and the supervision CEO.
-Board members are heavily engaged in JAMHI’s work, with close to 100% attendance in monthly meetings.
-Board members are active participants in a variety of JAMHI projects and initiatives and are valued resources in exchanging information between the organization and the community.
+Further, the board has ultimate authority for the policy direction of the organization and the supervision of the CEO.

 The JAMHI board governance model has long been participant-driven.
 The organization was founded by a grassroots group of parents focused on ensuring safe and affordable housing for adults with mental illness in Juneau.
 Today at least 51% of the board is comprised of families, consumers, or people in recovery from behavioral health conditions as is required of all CCBHCs.
 Similarly, at least 51% of the board members must be patients served by the health center as is required of all FQHC Look-Alikes.
-As a group board members represent the individuals who are served by JAMHI in terms of demographic factors, such as race, ethnicity, and gender.
-No more than two-thirds of the non-patient board members derive more than 10% of their annual income from the health care industry.
+As a group board members strive to represent the individuals who are served by JAMHI in terms of demographic factors, such as race, ethnicity, and gender.

 Leadership and Staffing

-The leadership team generally meets 3 to 4 times every month and is in regular communication together on a daily basis.
-All meetings are organized around a written agenda with concurrent documentation including specification of action items, responsible parties and timeframes for completion.
-The leadership team operates on a consensus-based decision making model and completes annual quantified self-assessment of its performance as well qualitative discussion recognizing accomplishments, setting goals and identifying improvement opportunities.
-An FQHC leadership team focuses on guiding the innovative development of integrated, high quality patient-centered primary care services aligned with JAMHI’s mission of helping people live their own best lives.
+The leadership team formally meets weekly around a written agenda with concurrent documentation including specification of action items, responsible parties and timeframes for completion.
+The leadership team operates on a consensus-based decision-making model and collaborates informally consistently to guide the innovative development of integrated, high quality patient-centered care aligned with JAMHI’s mission of helping people live their own best lives.

 Organizational Planning